 Review our blog on different types of phishing scams and how to spot phishing emails

 If you own a business, hopefully, you have created a Disaster Recovery Plan.
-The plan describes how an organization plans to handle potential disasters, and enable you to quickly get your business functioning again.
+The plan describes how an organization plans to handle potential natural disasters.
+Chiefly, it enables you to quickly get your business functioning again.
 HIPAA requires your organization to have a fully developed and tested Disaster Recovery Plan.